 George III by Christopher Wright.
 Biography that presents the king as an intelligent and popular man.

 George III: America's Last King by Jeremy Black.
-This biography uses George III's own correspondence to reveal his scientific, cultural, and intellectual interests, as well as his strong religious faith and his sense of moral duty to his family and nation.
+This biography uses George III's own correspondence to reveal his intellectual interests, religious faith and sense of moral duty.

 George III by John Cannon.
 A concise biography from the "Very Interesting People" series.

 George III by G. M. Ditchfield.
 A political study of the reign of George III, including his historical reputation, his religious convictions, and his domestic and imperial policies.

 The Architect King: George III and the Culture of the Enlightenment by David Watkins.
 A full account of George III's relationship with his tutor, William Chambers, and other leading architects, including Robert Adam, James 'Athenian' Stuart, and James Wyatt.